Congratulations to our newest Community Emergency Response Team (CERT) Graduates!!

-The CERT program is designed to teach communities the skills to react as a cohesive and valuable asset during emergency situations.
+This CERT program is designed to teach communities the skills to react as a cohesive and valuable asset during emergency situations.
 In situations such as natural disasters, first responders’ primary focus is on those in immediate danger.
 CERT allows members of the community to provide assistance and take care of family, neighbors, and areas that may be less impacted but still need help.
 More information about the CERT training can be found here.
 This training does NOT require you to be a part of a response team.
 The goal of the course is to help students gain the knowledge and training to help themselves and others whenever the need may arise.

+The CERT program is designed to teach communities the skills to react as a cohesive and valuable asset during emergency situations.
 Community members who go through CERT will learn the basics of first aid, search and rescue, fire safety, emergency preparedness, and other valuable skills.
 In addition to basic CERT knowledge, trainees will also go through a storm spotter class and learn about opportunities to volunteer in their communities outside of a disaster response.